hapax/hapax.github.io/_posts/2019-09-04-scrubland.md

 ## Annotated bibliography <a id="sec-5" name="sec-5"></a>

-Here are some resources which informed my ideas, used for illustrative examples, or both.
-I've briefly annotated them.
+Here are some resources which informed my ideas, were used for illustrative examples, or both.
+I've included some brief annotations.

 - ["**Self-organised criticality: an explanation of 1/*f* noise**"](http://cqb.pku.edu.cn/tanglab/pdf/1987-8.pdf)
   (1987), Per Bak, Chao Tang and Kurt Weisenfeld.
 The explosive paper